roy-harmon/UniversaLIS/README.md

 ## Installation

-The project will eventually be updated to include an executable setup file.
-It was originally registered as a Windows service using InstallUtil, but migration from .NET Framework 4.8 to .NET 5.0 removed service installers.
-Restoring this functionality is top priority, but until I figure out the new cross-platform way to do this, the program can be executed using the Visual Studio debugger.
+The project can be registered as a Windows service, but migration from .NET Framework to .NET Core removed service installers.
+This functionality should be restored, but until I test it more, I don't know the specifics of installation (presumably InstallUtil).
+The program can also be executed using the Visual Studio debugger.

-Please note: The software also requires a database server in order to function properly.
-See the next section for details.
+Please note: The software not longer requires a database server in order to function properly.

 ## Database

-This Windows service is designed to connect to a database of your choice.
-Currently, only Microsoft SQL Server is supported, but MySQL and ODBC connection driver support is planned.
-Due to the deprecation of the native Oracle client in recent versions of the .NET framework, Oracle databases are not currently supportable without a third-party ODBC driver.
-Whichever data source you use, just be sure to specify a valid connection string in the UniversaLIS.exe.config file as discussed below.

-While some parts of the database are fairly flexible, the UniversaLIS service expects certain tables and fields to be present.
-To that end, several SQL "CREATE TABLE" scripts will be provided in an upcoming release.
+This Windows service has been restructured to use an internal SQLite database, so it is no longer dependent on an external database server.
+Instead, it accepts test requests and reports results via a REST API (working title: "REST-LIS").

-## Configuration ##
+## Configuration

 The "config.yml" file contains several configuration items that should be changed according to your specific requirements.
 The details of each setting are described in the comments of that file.
 Note: For settings marked with an asterisk (\*), ensure that the setting matches the analyzer's LIS Parameters configuration screen.

+## API
+The UniversaLIS software forms a bridge between clinical analyzers (via serial port or TCP socket) and a web API; that web API can be accessed by third-party programs to automatically transmit test requests to the instrument and pull results into the reporting software.

+This program was originally designed to connect clinical laboratory analyzers to databases, but it has been overhauled to replace the database server with a REST API.
+Applications can interact with the LIS via REST API calls; for ease of integration with third-party programs, the OpenAPI specification can be used to easily generate code in your choice of programming language.

+The OpenAPI specification will be provided along with more details as the various endpoints are fully implemented.
+This feature is currently in active development.

+Please note that the original functionality (monitoring external database tables for test requests and populating tables with test results) has been removed but may be recreated as a separate utility in the future.

 ---